 - Magnet Play – All this one requires is a cookie sheet and an assortment of colorful magnets.
-Alphabet or animal magnets are great choices, and you can help baby learn their names as he plays.
-(Make sure Magnets are large and not a choking hazard)
+Alphabet, numbers, or animal magnets are great choices, and you can help baby learn their names as he plays.
+(Make sure magnets are large and not a choking hazard).

 - Pasta Straws – Roll out a bit of playdoh or other dough of your choice and stick a few straws into it so they stand upright.
 Next, give your little one uncooked pasta noodles in a shape that can be stacked up on the straws.
 Rigatoni works really well and is my favorite pasta to do this with!

 - Pom Drop – This activity is great for fine motor skill development as well as sensory stimulation.
 Use washi tape or masking tape to affix an empty paper towel or toilet tissue tube to the wall at baby’s height, then show her how to drop colorful pom-poms through.
 If your baby is old enough, begin talking about each color as she drops it.

 Leave them in the comments!
 If you want to get a personal answer from our speech therapist, write to